allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 There are three key concepts that we should be aware of:

-* Schema - description of your data in a JSON like format.
+* Schemas - description of your data in a JSON-like format.

 ```graphql
 type User {